 The \emph{support} of a flow $f_i$ is the set of edges $(u,v)$ such that $f_i(u,v)>0$.
 As cycles in the support of $f_i$ can be removed without decreasing $|f_i|$, one may assume that the support of $f_i$ is acyclic.

 \subparagraph*{Multi-commodity flow (MCF).} In a multi-commodity flow (MCF) there is a set of commodities $I$, and, for each commodity $i\in I$, we have a source-destination pair denoted by $(a_i,b_i)$.
 Consider a sequence $F\triangleq\{f_i\}_{i\in I}$ of single-commodity flows, where each $f_i$ is a single commodity flow from the source vertex $a_i$ to the destination vertex $b_i$.
 We abuse notation, and let $F$ denote also the sum of the flows, namely $F: E \rightarrow \mathbb{R}$, where $F(e)\triangleq \sum_{i\in I} f_i (e)$, for every edge $e$.
-A sequence $F$ is a \emph{multi-commodity flow} if, in addition it satisfies \emph{cumulative capacity constraints } defined by:
+A sequence $F$ is a \emph{multi-commodity flow} if, in addition to the requirements defined above for each flow $f_i$, $F$ satisfies the \emph{cumulative capacity constraints} defined by:

 The \emph{throughput} of an MCF $F\triangleq\{f_i\}_{i\in I}$ is defined to be $\sum_{i\in I} |f_i|$.
 In the maximum throughput MCF problem, the goal is to find an MCF $F$ that maximized the throughput.